Categorification and the quantum Grassmannian: The Grassmannian quantum cluster algebra

-Given a geometric exchange from $\maxNC$ to $\maxNC'$, the two cluster tilting objects $T_\maxNC$ and $T_{\maxNC'}$ differ by only one indecomposable summand and so must be related by the mutation of cluster tiliting objects(cf. \cite[Prop 4.5]{GLS06b}).
-Thus \cite[Thm 1.4]{OPS} implies that any two such $T_\maxNC$ are related by mutation of cluster tiliting objects, and hence the corresponding pairs $(B_\maxNC, L_\maxNC)$ are also related by mutation of such pairs, by the second part of Theorem~\ref{thm:main}. \end{proof}
+Given a geometric exchange from $\maxNC$ to $\maxNC'$, the two cluster tilting objects $T_\maxNC$ and $T_{\maxNC'}$ differ by only one indecomposable summand and so must be related by the mutation of cluster tilting objects(cf.~\cite[Prop 4.5]{GLS06b}).
+Thus \cite[Thm 1.4]{OPS} implies that any two such $T_\maxNC$ are related by mutation of cluster tilting objects, and hence the corresponding pairs $(\mat{B}_\maxNC, \mat{L}_\maxNC)$ are also related by mutation of such pairs, by the second part of Theorem~\ref{thm:main}. \end{proof}

-As a consequence of this proposition, any maximal non-crossing set $\maxNC$ determines a quantum seed $\Phi_\maxNC=(X_\maxNC, B_\maxNC, L_\maxNC)$ and thus a quantum cluster algebra $C_q(\Phi_\maxNC)\subseteq\cT(L_\maxNC)$, as in Definition~\ref{def:qca}, which can be graded, for the same combinatorial reasons as the classical case, by giving the initial variables degree 1.
+As a consequence of this proposition, any maximal non-crossing set $\maxNC$ determines a quantum seed $\Phi_\maxNC=(X_\maxNC, \mat{B}_\maxNC, \mat{L}_\maxNC)$ and thus a quantum cluster algebra $C_q(\Phi_\maxNC)\subseteq\cT(\mat{L}_\maxNC)$, as in Definition~\ref{def:qca}, which can be graded, for the same combinatorial reasons as the classical case, by giving the initial variables degree 1.
 As in the classical case, we have a canonical isomorphism $C_q(\Phi_\maxNC)\isom C_q(\Phi_{\maxNC'})$, when $\maxNC$ and $\maxNC'$ are related by a geometric exchange.

 We now bring back the quantum Grassmannian $\CC_q[\Grr]$, as in Definition~\ref{def:qgrass} but with scalars extended from $\qbasering$ to $\basering$.
 We denote its skew field of fractions by $\cF(\Grr)$.
 The first step in comparing $C_q(\Phi_\maxNC)$ to $\CC_q[\Grr]$ is the following.